 Besides Reverend Sky St. John, James benefits from the wisdom of many other Spiritual Leaders and Unity Ministers, but especially his mentors, Reverend Colleen Engel-Brown, from Little Rock, and Reverend Shawn Moninger, from Unity of Norwalk, Connecticut.

 On May 8, 2016, James took the platform as Senior Minister at Unity of Dallas.
 Since then his welcoming spirit of joy and positive energy is attracting new members weekly.
-With his wife, Tyler, and their precious daughter, Kayden, James’ `Ohana is growing Unity of Dallas with love and joy.

 I am committed to assisting Unity of Dallas in becoming a spiritually unique and diverse community that is one of the pillars of the larger Dallas community; and a home for those who are on a spiritual seeking path.